roweyerboat/dsc-postgrad-reviewing-presentation-content-exercises/README.md

 We could remove:

-- Data Preparation
+- Data Preparation (#3)
-- Modeling Process
+- Modeling Process (#5)

 Both are too technical and too detailed to be relevant to our target audience.

 **Question 7:**

-Data Analysis slide probably goes into too much detail - a brief overview of how the data is relevant to the problem is probably more appropriate.
+Data slide (#2) probably goes into too much detail - a brief overview of how the data is relevant to the problem is probably more appropriate.